KDouble48/aoc_2022/README.md

 # Advent of Code 2022 in Rust

-I use the AOC 2022 to learn Rust.
+I use the AoC 2022 to learn Rust.

 As part of the setup I used [cargo-aoc](https://github.com/gobanos/cargo-aoc).